Memorial Day is here and it’s gotten me thinking about patriotism lately.

 And yesterday when I woke up, I felt such gratitude to these men and women who have lived and fought and died for me.
 And I wanted to put a flag up to honor them.

 But flags on houses have gotten weirdly tricky.
-Somehow they’ve become a political symbol, a narrative owned by some and not all, a symbol of patriotic ideals that only one party gets to own.
+Somehow they’re not just about Memorial Day but they’ve become a political symbol, a narrative owned by some and not all, a symbol of patriotic ideals that only one party gets to own.
 And yet, this very conundrum is just as American as the flag itself.

 We are all Americans.
 We are all free.
 And we all owe a debt of gratitude to those who lost their lives so that we could live ours.